-William Eckford formerly of the Maitland Inn was granted the license for the Prince Albert Inn in the original premises of the Black Horse Inn, Newcastle Street, East Maitland in 1845.
+William Eckford, formerly of the Maitland Inn, was granted the licence for the Prince Albert Inn in the original premises of the Black Horse Inn, Newcastle Street, East Maitland in 1845.

 The licence for the Black Horse Inn was transferred to Henry Adams for premises nearby formerly owned by John Smith.